Rahul-RB/Suffix-Tree/README.md

 # Suffix Tree
 This implementation of suffix tree, or more precisely Patricia Trie, has been done in Python.

-This is a totally original implementation, I have not taken any code from any existing suffix tree implementations present online.
+This is a totally original implementation, I have not taken any code from any existing suffix tree implementations present online.<br>
 Please read 'other notes' at end, for extra, off-topic information.

 # Index: